DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-edit-column.md

 ------|------|------------
-row | [TableRow](#table-row) | Specifies an editing table row with applied changes column | [TableColumn](#table-column) | Specifies a table column change | Object? | Specifies the changed properties of a row onAddNewRow | () => void | Creates a new row for editing allowCreating | bool | Specifies if a new row can be created commandTemplate | Component&lt;[CommandProps](#command-props)&gt; | A component that renders command controls within the command column cell
+row | [TableRow](#table-row) | Specifies an editing table row with applied changes column | [TableColumn](#table-column) | Specifies a table column onAddNewRow | () => void | Creates a new row for editing
+allowCreating | bool | Specifies if a new row can be created commandTemplate | Component&lt;[CommandProps](#command-props)&gt; | A component that renders command controls within the command column cell